Review: North Kingstown Golf Course

 The downhill approach at 16

-The 17th hole is a quirky one, and undeniably one of my least favorites on the course.
-At only 304 yards, this slight dogleg left features a claustrophobic teeshot that necessitates a right-to-left ballflight.
-Small trees line the right side while dense trees jut out on the left directly in front of the tee.
-Your approach shot on this hole will be short, but this two-tiered green is difficult to hit and well-bunkered.
-There used to be a gigantic dead tree overhanging the left side of the green that blocked out half the fairway, but all that remains now is the stump.
+The 17th hole is a quirky one, and one of my least favorites on the course.
+At only 325 yards, this slight dogleg left features a claustrophobic teeshot that asks for a right-to-left ballflight.
+Small trees line the right side while dense trees jut out on the left directly in front of the teebox.
+You’ll likely only have wedge in, but this two-tiered, severely back-to-front sloped green is difficult to hit and defended by bunkers long, left, and right.
+There used to be a gigantic dead tree overhanging the left side of the green that blocked out half the fairway, but this was thankfully removed in recent years.

 General Comments: The practice facilities are pretty standard at North Kingstown with a large practice green and 220 yard driving range.
 You aren’t supposed to hit driver on the range, but that doesn’t stop most people.
 Pace of play at North Kingstown is one of the main detractors, especially during summer afternoons as there are leagues every day of the week.
-With that being said, sometimes the course is empty so it’s a good idea to call the proshop to ask ahead of time.
-Pro-tip: Try to play during the air show – the Back 9 is on Quonset’s Military Base and the views you get are pretty amazing.
+It is a very pleasant and easy walk.

 IMG_8780